Skip to main content

 ART History 225: Introduction to Medieval Art

-Professor Christina Normore
+Fall 2025, Professor Normore

 This course offers an introduction to major artistic monuments and artistic developments of the medieval period (roughly 300-1450 CE) with a focus on Europe.
-It surveys a diverse range of works of art and architecture from this period and positions them within their original social, political, spiritual, and economic contexts.
-Lectures and discussion sections will trace the shifting ways in which images were defined and perceived over time and consider how the flow of objects and styles linked Europeans to broader world systems.
+It surveys a diverse range of works of art and architecture from this period and positions them within their original social, political, economic and spiritual contexts.
+Lectures and discussion sections will trace the shifting ways that images were defined and perceived over time and consider how the flow of objects and styles linked Europeans to broader world systems.
 We will also identify key moments in the birth and development of architectural forms still common today such as churches and mosques.
 Students will develop skills in visual analysis and gain a basic understanding of the methods and aims of art historical study.

 Art History 232: Introduction to the History of Architecture: 1400 to Present

-Professor Hollyamber Kennedy
+Winter 2026, Professor Kennedy

 How does the built environment shape social meaning and reflect historical change?
 In this introductory-level course, we will survey the human designed environment across the globe, from 1400 to the present day.
 Through in-depth analysis of buildings, cities, landscapes, and interiors, we will observe how spatial environments are created and invested with meaning.
 From Tenochtitlan, riverine capital of the Aztec empire, to the Forbidden City in Beijing and the Palazzo Medici in Florence, from the Palace of Rudolf Manga Bell in Douala to the Colonial Office of the Bank of London, and from Lina Bo Bardi’s Glass House in São Paulo to David Adjaye’s National Museum of African American History and Culture in Washington, D.C., this course will introduce students to the changing technologies, materials, uses, and aesthetics that have helped define architecture’s modernity across time and geographies.
 Through detailed visual analysis and the study of primary source documents, students will become familiar with architectural terminology and historical techniques of architectural visualization.
 Through written exercises and guided slow looking, students will learn how to critically analyze and historically interpret the built environment at various scales.